By Alyse Bacine

 Time Commitment and Hour Requirements

-Prospective students need clear information about:
+Prospective students need clear information about the following:

 • Total training duration and intensity